mworks/mworks/README.markdown

 	buildbot_master/start_buildbot_master.sh
 Likewise for the slave, you'd run
 	buildbot_slave/start_buildbot_slave.sh
+This file first checks to see if a build master is running, so it is suitable to put in a crontab to keep the build master alive

 If you get complaints about there being no command called "buildbot", you just need to install it by running:
 	sudo easy_install buildbot